 What are we doing to improve?
 WisDOT's paved shoulder policy for pavement replacement, reconstruction, and new construction projects on rural state highways is a standard shoulder width of five feet on asphalt roadways on the state highway system.
 In addition, department staff continue to work with the Wisconsin County Highway Association on a paved shoulder policy for county highways.
+Paved shoulders are provided for safety and operational improvements to benefit all roadway users.

-Mobility: Incident response
+Mobility: Incident Response

-Report Date: April 2016 Data Frequency: Annual (Calendar Year) Division: Transportation System Development
+Report Date: April 2017 Data Frequency: Annual (Calendar Year) Division: Transportation System Development